Carson National Forest Plan Revision

 Monitoring and implementation occur after the final plan is approved.
 Monitoring is designed to provide feedback on whether the forest plan is meeting its objectives.
 Using this adaptive management approach we will continually improve the forest plan.

 Tentative Plan Revision Schedule

-Public Participation Strategy
+Public Participation and Plan Revision